Updated: May 15, 2021 03:13 PM

 Created: May 23, 2020 03:48 PM

-Health officials in Michigan report 1,486 new confirmed cases of COVID-19 on Friday.
-There were 10 new deaths.
-The total number of confirmed positive cases of COVID-19 across the state is 594,765.
+Health officials in Michigan report 1,289 new confirmed cases of COVID-19 over Saturday, with 107 deaths.
+The total number of confirmed positive cases of COVID-19 across the state since the pandemic began is 874,624.

 As the pandemic continues to impact Michigan, this pool will expand to include more cases.
 MDHHS defines recovered as the number of persons with a confirmed COVID-19 diagnosis who are alive 30 days post-onset (or referral date if onset is not available).
 For example, the number of persons recovered on August 21, 2020 represents COVID-19 confirmed individuals with an onset date on or prior to July 22, 2020.
 If an individual dies from a COVID-related cause >30 days from onset/referral, they are removed from the number of persons recovered.